Eight Second Ride

 "Eight Second Ride" is a song co-written and recorded by American country music singer Jake Owen.
-It was released in June 2009 as the fifth single of Owen's career, and the second single from his sophomore album Easy Does It (2009).
-Owen had previously recorded the song on his 2006 debut album Startin' with Me.
+It was released in June 2009 as the fifth single of Owen's career, and the second single from his second album, Easy Does It (2009).
+Owen had previously recorded the song on his 2006 debut album, Startin' with Me.
 Co-written with Eric Durrance, the song is about a man having sex with a woman from a bar in his pickup truck.

 The song received mixed reviews from critics who questioned the production and lyrical content.
 "Eight Second Ride" peaked at number 11 on the Billboard Hot Country Songs chart and number 70 on the Hot 100 chart.
 The song was certified Gold by the Recording Industry Association of America (RIAA), denoting sales of over half-a-million units in that country.

 Content

 "Eight Second Ride" is an up-tempo in which the male narrator meets a female in a bar, then takes her out to his pickup truck.
 The title is a reference to the eight-second time limit in bull riding, which is used as a metaphor for sex.

 Owen had previously recorded the song on his 2006 debut album Startin' with Me, and re-recorded it for his second album, 2009's Easy Does It.